 England wore white jerseys emblazoned with the three lions crest of the Football Association, white knickers, navy hose and caps.
 Players probably provided their own jerseys, at least one of which had a diamond design woven into the fabric in the centre of the chest.

 Research by Glen Isherwood has established that between 1879 and 1882, the FA purchased collared shirts from Messrs Gann, Root & Co of 171, Fenchurch Street, London.
+This followed press criticism of the otley appearance of the team against Wales earlier that year.
 The company went out of business in 1882 and there are no records of where shirts were sourced from after that but it is clear that the FA were providing players with shirts (but not knickers or socks) from 1879.

 In 1883-84 the Home International tournament was established.
 The backbone of the team throughout the Eighties was the Corinthian club, formed to bring together the leading gentlemen-players to challenge the dominance of Queen's Park, who provided most of the Scottish team that regularly outplayed the English.
 In "Beastly Fury" (Bantam Press 2009), Richard Sanders records that when JH Forrest of Blackburn Rovers became the first acknowleged professional to be selected for England, he was required to wear a differently coloured shirt to his team-mates.
 Such were the social attitides of the time that the amateurs ostracised the professionals until the balance shifted in favour of the better trained pros by the end of the decade.